awsdocs/amazon-redshift-management-guide/doc_source/managing-cluster-aqua.md

 + **Turn on** – You choose to activate AQUA\.
 AQUA can only be activated in certain AWS Regions and for ra3\.4xlarge and ra3\.16xlarge node types\.
 + **Turn off** – You choose not to activate AQUA\.
 + **Automatic** – Amazon Redshift determines whether to use AQUA\.
 This is the default\.
 Currently, AQUA isn't activated with this option, but this behavior is subject to change\.

+You can also activate AQUA for the duration of a session\.
+For more information, see [activate\_aqua](https://docs.aws.amazon.com/redshift/latest/dg/r_activate_aqua.html) in the *Amazon Redshift Database Developer Guide*\.

 ## Managing AQUA using the AWS CLI<a name="managing-cluster-aqua-cli"></a>